-Allan Donnely, from (City), Scotland and Payson Paxton, from York, England, each came to the conclusion that the secret to the perfect shoe is to take personal responsibility for every part of the shoe design and manufacturing process.
-Working together, their design philosophy demanded meticulous attention to detail, and paid particular attention to the shoe last - the pivotal element of bespoke shoemaking.
+Allan Donnelly, from Scotland and Payson Muller, from York, England, each came to the conclusion that the secret to the perfect shoe is to take personal responsibility for every part of the shoe design and manufacturing process.
+Working together, their design philosophy demands meticulous attention to detail, and pays particular attention to the shoe last - the pivotal element of bespoke shoemaking.

 Allan and Payson met whilst attending the bespoke shoe last making course at Lastmaker House where Steven Lowe and Dominic Casey led them through the methods to accurately measure, fit and ultimately create a perfect fit shoe last for every customer.
 Their creative minds and personalities forged a friendship that has led to a successful business partnership, fittingly named the Last Shoemaker.

 The production process flows successively with Payson, based in the UK, attending to customers, taking measurements and fittings before developing a pair of bespoke wooden shoe lasts.
 In collaboration with the customer, a shoe design is created.

 The lasts and drawings are then sent to Allan to produce the design by creating shoe uppers in his purpose-built workshop to the exacting requirements of this bespoke product.
 The finishing of the shoes is then done by Payson, hand-sewing the soles before the final fitting with the customer.